michalgrochowski/grid-playground/README.md

 Cool features:
 - Each item has random generated background-color,
-- Each item labels and button font color is generated using HSP algorithm for brightness,
+- Each item labels and button font color is changed to white or black using HSP algorithm for brightness,
 - It's a PWA so it almost as good as native app,
 - There are some cool links at the bottom if you want to really master Grid,
 - Maybe it's not perfect, but it works!